gammasoft71/Examples_wxWidgets/README.md

 [Panel](src/Containers/Panel) Shows how to create a simple wxWidgets Panel with wxPanel.

+[SplitContainer](src/Containers/SplitContainer) Shows how to create a simple wxWidgets SplitContainer with wxSplitterWindow and wxPanel.

 [TabControl](src/Containers/TabControl) Shows how to create a simple wxWidgets TabControl with TabPages with wxNotebook.

 ## Menus and toolbars